standard-crypto/farcaster-js/packages/farcaster-js-hub-rest/docs/enums/openapi.ReactionType.md

 [openapi](../modules/openapi.md).ReactionType

-- REACTION_TYPE_LIKE: Like the target cast  - REACTION_TYPE_RECAST: Share target cast to the user\'s audience
+Type of Reaction. - REACTION_TYPE_LIKE: Like the target cast  - REACTION_TYPE_RECAST: Share target cast to the user\'s audience

 **`Export`**